oyg0323/SEA-ME-Students/KevinChoi/KevinChoi.md

 ## About me:
 - Hi.
 My name is Minhyeok choi.
 I'm from South Korea.
 - I am majoring in mechanical engineering and autonomus driving engineering at Inha univ.
 - you can call me Kevin.
 I can speak English and Korean. and my hobby is bodybuilding.
-Thankyou.
+Thankyou!

 ## Project Links:
 - Links to your SEA:ME repositories.(later)